howl-editor/howl/site/source/doc/manual/editing.html.md

 `buffer-inspect` command.
 Finally, you can set `auto_inspect` to `save_only`, which will run all inspectors automatically, but only upon save.

+When a [language server](language_servers.html) is running for a file, the errors and warnings it reports are shown as inspections as well.
+These are updated by the server as you type, unless `auto_inspect` is 'off'.

 When inspections are available you'll see them displayed in the editor view, similarily to what is show below: